sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Bidirectional typesetting in plain TeX and LaTeX, using XeTeX engine
+Short desc    : Bidirectional typesetting in plain TeX and LaTeX, using XeTeX engine
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : A convenient interface for typesetting bidirectional texts with
+Descript     : A convenient interface for typesetting bidirectional texts with
              : plain TeX and LaTeX.
 The package includes adaptations for use
              : with many other commonly-used packages.
 ```